Hall tosses 3 TDs, rallies No. 19 BYU past Utah State 38-26

 Hall, who favored his right shoulder after a late hit near the end of the third quarter, has thrown for at least 250 yards in nine consecutive games.
 Kody Epps finished with 86 yards and a touchdown on five catches.
 Christopher Brooks ran for 90 yards and a score on 11 carries.

-BYU (4-1) beat Utah State for the third straight time in the Battle for the Old Wagon Wheel.
+BYU (4-1) beat Utah State (1-4) for the third straight time in the Battle for the Old Wagon Wheel.
+It wasn’t an easy task.
+The Cougars were blindsided early by energetic play by the Aggies on both sides of the ball.

+“They were more physical than us.
+They had more energy than us,” BYU receiver Gunner Romney said.
+“It seems like they were more motivated to play.
+But luckily we went back and made some good adjustments at halftime and came out with a little more fire and we were able to get the job done.”

 Cooper Legas threw for 188 yards and two touchdowns while adding 54 yards and another score on the ground to lead the Aggies.
 Legas, who filled in for injured starter Logan Bonner, also threw a pair of interceptions.
 Calvin Tyler, Jr. added 104 yards on 18 carries.